xNuclearSquirrel/SquirrelReceiver/README.md

 ## Troubleshooting

 ### Known issues
 * The video can be glitchy once the AU is armed.
 I think it's related to package loss and a higher frame rate after arming.
-It looks like there is a way to request lost packages, but I haven't quite figured out how to do that yet.
-Hopefully something I will add in the future which should improve the link quality quite a bit.
+In version 1.1.0 SquirrelReceiver actively rerequests lost packages.
+This helps a bit, but some glitches persist, so there are more improvements needed.

 ### Connection Issues
 * **WiFi Connection:** Ensure your PC hasn't automatically switched back to your home internet WiFi.
 It must stay connected to the Goggles' network.